 - Recommendations.
 Last several years it is quite a popular channel to find new pros.
 You can ask about someone who searches for the QA job from your colleagues, or at forums and professional groups.

-Experienced recruiters use targeted searches to hire QA engineers.
+Experienced recruiters use targeted searches to hire software testers and QA engineers.
 It’s more suitable to hire a tester from the middle and above.
 If you are looking for a junior, you just need to post a job on any of the platforms and you will have plenty to choose from for a few more weeks.

 At the same time, QA engineering is one of the most popular specialties.
 Such significant popularity has also led to huge competition.
 And sometimes a recruiter is forced to interview a couple of dozen candidates in order to select a specialist for a job.
 That is why it is important to know the nuances of choosing and hiring QA engineers.